-1. Your living arrangement or financial situation changes, resulting in fewer withholding allowances.
-For example, if you get a divorce, or a previously nonworking spouse takes a job, or a

-- dependent moves out of the house, you're required to submit a new W-4 showing the reduced number of allowances. - 2.
+- Your living arrangement or financial situation changes, resulting in an increase in the amount of withholding required.
+For example, if you get a divorce, or a previously nonworking spouse takes a job, or a dependent moves out of the house or becomes too old to be claimed as a dependent, you're required to submit a new W-4 that accounts for the changes. - 2.
 You realize that you're no longer exempt from federal income tax withholding because you're going to have to pay income tax in the current year; you're required to submit a new W-4 showing you do not claim exempt.

 You can file a new W-4 if either of the two examples below applies to you, but you don't have to.
-You really should though, because if you do you'll have more takehome pay!
+You really should though, because if you do you'll have more take-home pay!

-- 1. Your living arrangement or financial situation changes, resulting in more withholding allowances.
-For example, if you or your spouse gives birth to a child, or if a working spouse quits their job, you can claim an extra allowance.
-You can turn in a new W-4 reflecting this change at any time. - 2.
-You realize that you're now exempt from federal income tax withholding.
+1. Your living arrangement or financial situation changes, resulting in a decrease in the amount of withholding required.
+For example, if you or your spouse gives birth to a child, or if a working spouse quits their job, you can adjust your withholding.
+You can turn in a new W-4 reflecting this change at any time.

+2. You realize that you're now exempt from federal income tax withholding.
 You can turn in a new W-4 reflecting this change at any time.